pelatx/brackets-link-file/README.md

 #### <span style="color:red">Important!</span>

-Linux users can't drag & drop files from OS file browser in Brackets 1.11, because It has completely lost this functionality on this operating system.
+GNU/Linux users can't drag & drop files from OS file browser in Brackets 1.11, because It has completely lost this functionality on this operating system.

 ## Install from Brackets